dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 2. You can verify your data platform connections by clicking the **Test connection** button in your deployment and development credentials settings.

-### Advanced configuration
+### Additional configuration
-3. Use [OAuth connections](/docs/cloud/manage-access/set-up-snowflake-oauth), which enables secure authentication using your data platform’s SSO.  <Lifecycle status='enterprise' />
+- Use [OAuth connections](/docs/cloud/manage-access/set-up-snowflake-oauth), which enables secure authentication using your data platform’s SSO.  <Lifecycle status='enterprise' />

 ## Git setup